 As the Moon orbits around the Earth, it appears in different areas of the sky.
 Because of this, the Moon is constantly moving through the different constellations of the Zodiac – changing signs every 2-and-a-half days.

-While I am not well-versed in astrology, I find that incorporating astrological associations greatly enhances my work with the phases of the Moon – even though I don’t personally follow or necessarily believe in astrology.
+I find that incorporating astrological associations greatly enhances my work with the phases of the Moon – even though I don’t personally pay that much attention to natal astrology, or necessarily believe in astrology, per-se.

 Below is a list and quick profiles of the 12 moon signs with associated keywords/phrases that you can incorporate into your Moon workings.